hard-nett/airdrop/zk-crates/docs/spec.md

 Its crucial that our circuit has an feasable way to verify that the owner of the `elig_pk` is authorizing the spend of a specific note.
 Normal signature verification for secp256k1 curves are computationally heavy, & generate extremely large proof sizes not compatible with on-chain gas limits & a nice UX.

+**Instead, users can prove they know this `elig_sk` by providing it and `elig_pk` as private inputs when generating their proofs.** The circuit will then make use of the known curve equation & generator points to constrain that the two keys are either mathematically paired together or not.

 | **Aspect** | **Explanation** |
 |------------|-----------------|
 | **Private inputs** | `elig_pk` (public key) and `elig_sk` (secret key) must both be provided as **private** witnesses to the circuit. |